vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 (hands).
 Therefore he is celebrated as ‘the one with golden hands’.
 They put it aside for Bhaga; it gouged out his eyes.
 Therefore they say ‘Bhaga is blind’.
-They put it aside for P¯us.an; it knocked out his teeth.
-Therefore they say ‘P¯us.an is without teeth, gruel is his share’.
+They put it aside for Pūs.an; it knocked out his teeth.
+Therefore they say ‘Pūs.an is without teeth, gruel is his share’.
 These gods said, ‘Indra is the most powerful, the strongest of the gods; put it aside for him’.
 They put it aside for him.
 He appeased it with (his) holy power (brahman).
 Therefore one says, ‘the brahman is Indra’.
 10

 The same theme is found in the Satapathabrāhman ´ . a with some significant changes.
-Here ‘the god who rules the animals’ (y`o ’y´am. dev´ah. paś¯unā´m īś.t.e, SBr 1.6.2.3), i.e. Rudra, is asked by the gods to pierce Prajāpati, who is the ´ sacrifice, because he had abused his daughter.
+Here ‘the god who rules the animals’ (y`o ’y´am. dev´ah. paśūnā´m īś.t.e, SBr 1.6.2.3), i.e. Rudra, is asked by the gods to pierce Prajāpati, who is the ´ sacrifice, because he had abused his daughter.
 11 Rudra pierces him with the lance (śaly´a).
 When the lance is torn out again, the gods offer that portion of Prajāpati, i.e. of the sacrifice, that has come out with the lance—that is the fore-portion of the sacrifice (prāśitr´a), intended for the brahm´an priest—to Bhaga etc.:

 Bhaga looked at it; it burnt his eyes.
 And so indeed it happened.
 Therefore they say ‘Bhaga is blind’.
-They said, ‘it has not yet become appeased here, put it aside for P¯us.an’.
-They put it aside for P¯us.aṇP¯us.an ate from it; it knocked out his teeth.
+They said, ‘it has not yet become appeased here, put it aside for Pūs.an’.
+They put it aside for Pūs.aṇPūs.an ate from it; it knocked out his teeth.
 And so indeed it happened.
-Therefore they say, ‘P¯us.an is without teeth’.
-Therefore they prepare the rice pudding (car´u) that they make for P¯us.an from ground rice, just as for a person without teeth.
+Therefore they say, ‘Pūs.an is without teeth’.
+Therefore they prepare the rice pudding (car´u) that they make for Pūs.an from ground rice, just as for a person without teeth.
 12

 Br.haspati next passes it on to Savitr. who appeases it.